 Integrated sensing and communication enables 3GPP network to evolve from communication network to communication sensing integrated network.
 By replicating the physical world through sensing and exchanging information through communication, it also connects the cyber world and the physical world and provides the key technical foundation for the integration of virtual world and reality, which expands 3GPP technical scope.

 Functional requirements and performance requirements of integrated sensing and communication services that have architectural impacts have been studied in SA1.
-Within this study, sensing applications such as intruder detection applications (highway, railway, restricted area for UAV, yard and home), monitoring applications (rainfall, tourist, flood, respiration and sport), navigation assistance applications, real-time map generation applications, collision avoidance application, etc., can be achieved via 5G system using different sensing methods to fulfil the required sensing accuracy.
-It can be supported for a target object (and its environment) with or without UE on board over licensed or unlicensed spectrum for commercial, V2X, public safety and emergency services use cases.
+Within this study, sensing applications such as intruder detection applications (highway, railway, restricted area for UAV, yard and home), monitoring applications (rainfall, tourist, flood, respiration and sport), navigation assistance applications, real-time map generation applications, collision avoidance application, etc., can be achieved via 5G system to fulfil the required sensing accuracy.
+It can be supported for a target object (and its environment) without UE on board over licensed or unlicensed spectrum for commercial, V2X, public safety and emergency services use cases.
 The SA1 study also identified the service requirements on sensing configuration, 5G wireless sensing service, exposure, security and charging, and SA2 is assumed to address the above requirement.

 This study item aims to study the various aspects of integrated sensing and communication and provide insights for the future development of technical specifications.